JoJk0/JJK-UoL-Timetables/README.md

 ##### Google Chrome
 * [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)

 At the moment, the script is only supported in Google Chrome.
-Mozilla Firefox and Opera compability is expected.
+Mozilla Firefox and Opera compability is expected soon.

 ### Download
 You can download and install the script from [Greasy Fork](https://greasyfork.org/en/scripts/17806-better-uol-timetables).